of our strategic plan to deliver a

 Difference and Know It: Evidence-Based Practice in Reading

-presented by Deb Lyons, Monona Grove School District, Monona, WI
+presented by Deb Lyons, Monona Grove School District, Monona, Wisconsin

 Teaching Reading is complex work and most kids don’t learn to read “naturally.”
 In this video, Deb Lyons explores evidence-based reading instructional practices that lead to predictable gains in reading achievement, the essential components of effective instruction, the 5 Big Ideas of Reading and infrastructure that supports a RtI/MTSS framework.
 Deb included handouts relative to the topics discussed in this video